Annisokay: 2019–present: Departure of Dave Grunewald and Aurora

 On 21 October 2019, the band surprisingly announced via Facebook that they have immediately parted ways with unclean vocalist Dave Grunewald.
 Even though Grunewald was not an active band member any more, Annisokay promised to play every announced show as planned.
 At the same time the band revealed a fifth studio album to be released in 2020.
-Only moments after the band's message Dave Grunewald confirmed the break-up and assured that annisokay and himself have been parting ways on amicable terms, without disputes and no one made this decision reckless.
+Only moments after the band's message Dave Grunewald confirmed the break-up and assured that Annisokay and himself have been parting ways on amicable terms, without disputes and no one made this decision recklessly.
 On demand of morecore.de, a german online music magazine, band leader and clean vocalist Christoph Wieczorek said that shouts and screams will still be a part of the band's music in future.
 On 26 October, annisokay played their first live show without Grunewald in Schüttorf, Germany and presented Rudi Schwarzer – a member of German hardcore band Wither as well as former member of LEAVE. and Arctic Island – as their new Shouter.

 While supporting Emil Bulls on their yearly X-mas Bash tour Annisokay presented the first brand new song with their new shouter Rudi.
 However they did not reveal the title so it is not known what the name is, or if the song is part of the upcoming album.
-On April 17, 2020, the band released a new song called "STFU" which is the first song to feature new unclean vocalist Rudi Schwarzer.
-On September 28, 2020, the band released another song called "Bonfire of the Millennials" which will also appear on their new album "Aurora", which will be released in January 29, 2021.
+On 17 April 2020, the band released a new song called "STFU" which is the first song to feature new unclean vocalist Rudi Schwarzer.
+On 28 September 2020, the band released another song called "Bonfire of the Millennials" which also appeared on their album "Aurora", which was released on 29 January 2021.

 On 1 June 2021, Dutch symphonic metal band Within Temptation announced that they have collaborated with Annisokay and recorded the single "Shed My Skin", which was released on 25 June 2021.
 The music video itself premiered on 8 and 9 July 2021 during Within Temptation's virtual performances.